venkatajagadish/node-sample/README.md

 # node-sample
 Creating basic api's using express js

-#command to run the app#
-Run npm start to run the application
+Run npm strat to launch the app